 The rate is the same for all companies.
 Apply the rate for the year in question to salaries paid that year.
 It makes no difference when during the year a salary is earned.

 Also pay the health insurance contribution even if you cannot pay withholding tax.

-If your company is listed in the Employer Register but does not pay any salaries in any one month, provide these details in the Incomes Register.
+If your company is listed in the employer register but does not pay any salaries in any one month, provide these details in the Incomes Register.
 Give separate notification of this by the fifth day of the following month.

-You can pay withholding taxes and health insurance contributions using the My Tax service, online banking or a financial management system.
 If you pay using online banking or a financial management system, remember to use the correct account and reference numbers.
 The normal due date for payment is the 12th of the month following the payment of salaries.